 In the settings menu of the app, you can choose from different headphone brands and models (press on “headphone selection”), though not many are supported at the moment.

-You’ll probably have to select “Unknown Headphone” or “Unknown In-Ear” if you’re using in-ear headphones.
+You’ll probably have to select “Unknown Headphone” (ear cups) or “Unknown In-Ear” (earphones) if you’re using in-ear headphones.

 Creative will expand the selection with time, so more headphones are available.

-Nonetheless, the amplifier should work even with unknown headphones.
+Nonetheless, the external amplifier should work even with unknown headphones.

 How to save the settings to SXFI amp?

-Once you’re done changing setting in the SXFI app, you can then plug the amplifier in your smartphone, and the amp automatically uploads and saves the settings.
+Once you’re done changing setting in the SXFI app, you can then plug the amplifier in your Android device, and the amp automatically uploads and saves the settings.